|Application Modernization - Challenges and Decisions|

 Mobile Device Programming and Social Media

 SYS-ED training programs have been developed in response to requests by Fortune 1000 companies, government municipalities, and healthcare providers for fast-track training specific to their information technology infrastructure and operational objectives.
 Integrated training programs range from 2 to 8 weeks in duration.
-Programs can be delivered by a subject matter expert in a classroom or in a distance-learning format over the Internet.
+Programs can be delivered by a subject matter expert in a classroom or in a distance-learning medium over the Internet.

 Legacy Programming Languages